timmyfaraday/MultiStateSystems.jl/docs/src/ugf.md

 ```math
     ω_{x}(z) = \sum_{o \in \mathcal{O}} p_o \cdot z^{v_o}
 ```
-where 𝓞 is the reduced state-space which only contains unique values for a specific measure.
+where $𝓞$ is the reduced state-space which only contains unique values for a specific measure.

 ```@docs
 MultiStateSystems.UGF
 ```

-Alternatively, an ugf may be constructed based on a **solved** state-transition diagram:
+Alternatively, an ugf may be constructed based on a *solved* state-transition diagram:

 ```@docs
 MultiStateSystems.UGF(msr::Symbol, std::MultiStateSystems.AbstractSTD)